kilowatt hour

 1 kW × 1 h = 1 kW h 3.6 MJ

-The kilowatt hour is a non-SI unit of energy commonly used in household energy bills.
+The kilowatt hour is a non-SI unit of energy commonly used for household energy bills.